smznahid/hangman/README.md

 ## Usage Instructions
 - Firstly the computer will randomly select a word from a select list using the ```random``` module.
 - After the word is selected the user will be prompted to make a one character guess that is alphabetical.
+- Once the user has inputted a valid guess, the computer will then check the letter against its chosen word, to see if it is correct.